UniversalDependencies/docs/_bm/dep/nummod.md

 udver: '2'
 ---

-The `nummod` relation is used between a nominal phrase and its numeric modifier.
+The `nummod` relation is used between a nominal phrase and its numeric modifier, which is expressed by cardinal numeral.
+For ordinal numerals, [amod]() link relation is used.

 ~~~ conllu
 # visual-style 3 4 nummod	color:blue